curl/curl/tests/unit/README.md

 ## Debug Unit Tests

 If a specific test fails you will get told.
-The test case then has output left in the log/ subdirectory, but most importantly you can re-run the test again using gdb by doing `./runtests.pl -g NNNN`.
+The test case then has output left in the %LOGDIR subdirectory, but most importantly you can re-run the test again using gdb by doing `./runtests.pl -g NNNN`.
 That is, add a `-g` to make it start up gdb and run the same case using that.